Cloud Discovery anomaly detection policy

 Cloud discovery anomaly detection policy reference

-For each policy, set the following:
+For each policy, set the following parameters:

 Provide a Policy name and Description.

 Create a filter for the apps you want to monitor by clicking Add filter.
-You can select a specific app, an app Category, or filter by Name, Domain and Risk factor and click Save.
+You can select a specific app, an app Category, or filter by Name, **Domain, and Risk factor, and click Save.

 Under Apply to, set how you want the usage to be filtered.
 The usage being monitored can be filtered in two different ways:

-Continuous reports – select whether to monitor All continuous reports (default), or choose Specific continuous reports to monitor.
+Continuous reports – Select whether to monitor All continuous reports (default), or choose Specific continuous reports to monitor.

-When selecting All continuous reports, each usage increase is compared to the normal usage pattern as learned from all the data views.
+- When selecting All continuous reports, each usage increase is compared to the normal usage pattern as learned from all the data views.

-Users and IP addresses – every cloud application usage is associated either with a user, an IP address, or both.
+Users and IP addresses –Every cloud application usage is associated either with a user, an IP address, or both.

-Under Alerts you can set the alert sensitivity.
+Under Alerts, you can set the alert sensitivity.
 There are a number of ways to control the number of alerts triggered by the policy:

 Daily alert limit – restrict the number of alerts raised on a single day.
 You can select whether to Send alert as email, Send alert as text message or both.
-Messages sent by text message will be limited to 10 per day, for the UTC time zone, meaning that the 10 message limit resets at midnight in the UTC time zone.
+Messages sent by text message are limited to 10 per day, for the UTC time zone, meaning that the 10 message limit resets at midnight in the UTC time zone.

 You can also select the option to Use your organization's default settings.
 This option fills in the Daily alert limit, email, and text message settings from your organization's default settings.
 To set the default, fill out the Alert configuration settings and click Save these alert settings as the default for your organization.